QEMU: Features

-QEMU can save and restore the state of the virtual machine with all programs running.
-Guest operating systems do not need patching in order to run inside QEMU.

-QEMU supports the emulation of various architectures, including x86, MIPS64 (up to Release 6), SPARC (sun4m and sun4u), ARM (Integrator/CP and Versatile/PB), SuperH, PowerPC (PReP and Power Macintosh), ETRAX CRIS, MicroBlaze, and RISC-V.
+QEMU supports the emulation of various architectures, including x86, MIPS64 (up to Release 6), SPARC (sun4m and sun4u), ARM (Integrator/CP and Versatile/PB), SuperH, PowerPC (PReP and Power Macintosh), ETRAX CRIS, MicroBlaze, and RISC-V. It supports saving the virtual machine state while all programs are running.
+Guest operating systems do not need patching to run inside QEMU.

 The virtual machine can interface with many types of physical host hardware, including the user's hard disks, CD-ROM drives, network cards, audio interfaces, and USB devices.
-USB devices can be completely emulated, or the host's USB devices can be used, although this requires administrator privileges and does not work with some devices.
+USB devices can be emulated entirely, or the host's USB devices can be used, although this requires administrator privileges and does not work with some devices.

-Virtual disk images can be stored in a special format (qcow or qcow2) that only takes up as much disk space as the guest OS actually uses.
-This way, an emulated 120 GB disk may occupy only a few hundred megabytes on the host.
-The QCOW2 format also allows the creation of overlay images that record the difference from another (unmodified) base image file.
-This provides the possibility for reverting the emulated disk's contents to an earlier state.
-For example, a base image could hold a fresh install of an operating system that is known to work, and the overlay images are used.
+Virtual disk images can be stored in QCOW format, which can significantly reduce image size.
+QCOW images only occupy the actual used disk space, not the full configured capacity.
+This means a configured 120 GB disk may only occupy a few hundred megabytes on the host, as QCOW does not store unused disk space in the image file.

+The QCOW2 format also allows the creation of overlay images, which are files that store only the changes made from an original (unmodified) base image file.
+This enables the emulated disk's contents to be reverted to an earlier state.
+For instance, a base image could contain a fresh installation of a known working operating system, and overlay images can be used to record changes.
 Should the guest system become unusable (through virus attack, accidental system destruction, etc.), the user can delete the overlay and use an earlier emulated disk image.

-QEMU can emulate network cards (of different models) which share the host system's connectivity by doing network address translation, effectively allowing the guest to use the same network as the host.
+QEMU can emulate network cards (of different models) that share the host system's connectivity by translating network addresses, effectively allowing the guest to use the same network as the host.
 The virtual network cards can also connect to network cards of other instances of QEMU or to local TAP interfaces.
 Network connectivity can also be achieved by bridging a TUN/TAP interface used by QEMU with a non-virtual Ethernet interface on the host OS using the host OS's bridging features.

-QEMU integrates several services to allow the host and guest systems to communicate; for example, an integrated SMB server and network-port redirection (to allow incoming connections to the virtual machine).
+QEMU integrates several services to allow the host and guest systems to communicate for example: an integrated SMB server and network-port redirection (to allow incoming connections to the virtual machine).
 It can also boot Linux kernels without a bootloader.

 QEMU does not depend on the presence of graphical output methods on the host system.
-Instead, it can allow one to access the screen of the guest OS via an integrated VNC server.
-It can also use an emulated serial line, without any screen, with applicable operating systems.
+Instead, it provides access to the guest OS screen via an integrated VNC server.
+It can also use an emulated serial line without any screen, with applicable operating systems.

 Simulating multiple CPUs running SMP is possible.

-QEMU does not require administrative rights to run unless additional kernel modules for improving speed (like KQEMU) are used or certain modes of its network connectivity model are utilized.
+QEMU does not require administrative rights to run unless additional kernel modules are used to improve speed (like KQEMU) or certain modes of its network connectivity model are utilized.